tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?

--*Question* (aacharya4−stat6250): How much time would be the instructor provide the student to correct his/her assignments and resubmit the same?
+- *Question* (aacharya4−stat6250): How much time would be the instructor provide the student to correct his/her assignments and resubmit the same?